Linkachus17/RE4-mute-music-and-ashley-costume-2-steps/README.md

 2. bio4bgm ==> For In-Game music

 # Issues
+- Will not mute Ashley's step when playing as Ashley
+- Nothing

-No issues currently, and it's tested in 1.1.0
+tested in 1.1.0

 Original Poster : https://www.speedrun.com/re4steam/thread/szde2/2